PrincetonUniversity/installing_python_packages/README.md

 $ pip install --user -r requirements.txt
 ```

-To see detailed information about an installed package
+To see detailed information about an installed package such as sphinx:
 ```
 $ pip show sphinx
 ```

-Upgrade the sphinx package
+Upgrade the sphinx package:
 ```
 $ pip install --user --upgrade sphinx
 ```

-Uninstall the pairtools package
+Uninstall the pairtools package:
 ```
 $ pip uninstall pairtools
 ```